 - Use different types of pens: I like Pilot V5 pens because they have nice sized tips and I like how the ink flows.
-But I will also use red ballpoint pens or even pencil.
+But I will also use red ballpoint pens or pencils.
 Find out what you like to use.
-I’ve even use watercolor paints in my books.
+I’ve even used watercolor paints in my books.

 - Don’t be limited by my suggestions: I had my article articles edited by someone on Fiverr.
 She sees clothes on people that she’d like to create herself.
 She sketches out the lines of the clothes and then starts out the formulas for fit, including seam allowances, sewing techniques (darts, pleats) etc. This is something I wouldn’t have thought of.